Do you want to install Windows 11, but your PC is old or unsupported?

 I will immediately tell you from experience that you can install Windows 11 on much older computers and laptops with dual-core processors, but with certain conditions.

 The minimum RAM must be 8GB and an SSD capacity of 240GB or higher.
 If you meet these two conditions, you will enjoy everything the new operating system brings without any problems.
-If you have completed these two conditions, let’s start installing Windows 11 on an older PC.
+If you have completed these two conditions, let’s install Windows 11 on an older PC.

 Clean install of Windows 11

-Prepare a USB flash drive with Windows 11 installation as I explained earlier.
+As I explained earlier, prepare a USB flash drive with Windows 11 installation.
 Start the computer and wait for the OS installation screen to appear.

 Please select I don’t have a product key and move to the Next button for the next screen.